International-Data-Spaces-Association/InformationModel/examples/rdf validation using shacl/cli/README.md

 # Connector Self-descriptions validation using SHACL

 ## Scenario
-The reference examples show how a Connector self-description can be validated using the IDS Information Model and SHACL.
+The reference examples show how an Information Model RDF instance can be validated against the IDS Information Model using SHACL.

 ## Description
+This reference example demonstrates the SHACL validation of a Connector self-description.
 A IDS Connector provides it's self-description as a JSON-LD document.
-The self-description can be validated using the corresponding SHACL shape of the Connector class, which can be found in the corresponding testing subdirectory of the repository ([ConnectorShape.ttl](../../testing/infrastructure/ConnectorShape.ttl)).
+The self-description can be validated using the corresponding SHACL shapes , which can be found in the [/testing/](../../testing/) directory.

+This example demonstrates the validation of a single RDF instance without considering it's relations to other classes and their corresponding SHACL validity.
+Please check the [README.md](../README.tt) for more information regarding this.

 ## Files